tibo-fordeyn/DWM-fdn/README.md

 There's a lot of other functionality in the scripts that might also be helpful.
 The jonaburg/picom configuration really makes it look smooth.

+    My ranger configuration is also quite unique, I removed the top and bottol widgets and modified a script for the nicer icons.